Library and Archives Canada

 Library and Archives Canada (LAC; Bibliothèque et Archives Canada) is the federal institution tasked with acquiring, preserving, and providing accessibility to the documentary heritage of Canada.
 The national archive and library is the 16th largest library in the world.
-The LAC reports to the Parliament of Canada through the Minister of Canadian Heritage.
+The LAC reports to the Parliament of Canada through the Minister of Canadian Identity and Culture.

 LAC traces its origins to the Dominion Archives, formed in 1872, and the National Library of Canada, formed in 1953.
 The former was later renamed as the Public Archives of Canada in 1912, and the National Archives of Canada in 1987.
 In 2004, the National Archives of Canada and the National Library of Canada were merged to form Library and Archives Canada.

 History

 Predecessors

 The Public Archives of Canada building in 1923, prior to its 1925 expansion.
 The institution was housed at 330 Sussex Drive from 1906 to 1967.

 The Dominion Archives was founded in 1872 as a division within the Department of Agriculture tasked with acquiring and transcribing documents related to Canadian history.
 In 1912, the division was transformed into an autonomous organization, Public Archives of Canada, with the new responsibility of managing government documents on all types of media.
 The organization would be renamed in 1987 as the National Archives of Canada.

 With the efforts of people like Freda Farrell Waldon, the first president of the Canadian Library Association, the National Library of Canada was founded in 1953.